As an author or a publisher, you’re going to be doing a ton of book marketing in an attempt to direct readers to your book’s Amazon page.

 Charles always starts the first few lines of the description with a hook.
 It’s a short, punchy, one-sentence, usually a question, that will get people thinking.

-For those engaged in the world of social media, things that are short and punchy get attention.
+For those engaged in the world of social media, you understand that short and punchy text gets attention.
 Readers have the same mindset when shopping for books.
-If you don’t grab them quickly, you’re gonna lose them.
+If the book description doesn’t grab them quickly, they won’t stick around.

 In the Amazon book description of Charles Levin’s thriller “Not So Dead”, the opening line is: